-Canagliflozin Reduces Cardiovascular Stress In Older Patients With Type 2 Diabetes
+Canagliflozin Reduces Cardiovascular Stress in Older Patients With T2D

 These results suggest that SGLT-2 inhibitors may have a protective effect against cardiovascular risk factors.

 This article is part of Endocrinology Advisor's coverage of the American Diabetes Association's 77th Scientific Sessions (ADA 2017), taking place in San Diego, CA. Our staff will report on medical research and technological advances in diabetes and diabetes education, conducted by experts in the field.
 Check back regularly for more news from ADA 2017.

 The sodium glucose cotransporter-2 (SGLT-2) inhibitor canagliflozin appears to decrease cardiovascular stress in older patients with type 2 diabetes, according to a study presented at the American Diabetes Association (ADA) 77th Scientific Sessions, held June 9-13, 2017 in San Diego, California.1

 SGLT-2 inhibitors are antihyperglycemic agents that decrease glucose reabsorption and thus reduce hyperglycemia without a substantial risk of hypoglycemia.
 Previous findings suggest that SGLT-2 inhibitors may also reduce other cardiovascular risk factors, such as hypertension, weight, arterial stiffness, and oxidative stress.2